 If you smoke, ask your doctor or nurse to help you quit.
 No one should smoke in your house.
 This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
 They should leave the coat outside, or away from your child.

 Ask people who work at your child's day care, preschool, school, and anyone else who takes care of your child, if they smoke.
-If they do, make sure they don't smoke near your child.
+If they do, make sure they do not smoke near your child.

 When pollen levels are high: